esSteres/discord-CMD/README.md

 ### PermissionLevel
 A set of Discord role IDs which represent all the roles which classify a user as being part of the permission level.
 Given to a Command to determine who can use it.
 You can dynamically edit these with the add/remove methods if you maintain a refrence, since Command objects do not clone them.
+For a command that should be usable by everyone, use `PermissionLevel.EVERYONE`.

 ### MessageEvent